DC8: A network communication platform to support transmural care teams

 Our research team

-You will join the Department of Public and Occupational Health at the Amsterdam University Medical Center and will collaborate closely with the Department of Human-Centered Design of the Faculty of Industrial Design Engineering at Technical University of Delft.
+The Doctoral Candidate will join the Department of Public and Occupational Health at the Amsterdam University Medical Center and will collaborate closely with the Department of Human-Centered Design of the Faculty of Industrial Design Engineering at Technical University of Delft.

-AmsterdamUMC is part of an EU-funded doctoral network, “Tools4Teams” that investigates different instruments and tools to support teamwork in different parts of the healthcare system.
+“Tools4Teams” is an EU-funded doctoral network, that investigates different instruments and tools to support teamwork in different parts of the healthcare system.
 Tools are technical as well as procedural.
 The network allows the various PhD candidates in a variety of European countries to meet and to learn with and from each other and the collective group of PhD supervisors.
 The consortium brings together the leading researchers on team processes in their various forms and applications.
 The network activities will support the mutual exchange of candidates and supervisors in unique ways, such as spring and winter schools and network wide meetings with both academic and non-academic partners.

 Amsterdam UMC